gtonra89/Data-Rep-Project/readme.md

 <br>
 <br>1.open cmd window and cd to the unzipped folder root
 <br>2.to run the program you must first start the rethikdb
-<br>3.to do this you must cd into the folder where the rethinkdb.exe file is and run it via command prompt command "rethinkdb.exe"
+<br>3.to do this you must cd into the folder where the rethinkdb.exe file is and run it via command prompt
 <br>4.once the database is running it can be accessed by pointing your browser at http://127.0.0.1:8080/
 <br>5.to run the app cd to the root of folder of the app in this case Flaskapp
 <br>6.type pthon run.py Once the application is running, it can be accessed by pointing your browser at http://127.0.0.1:5000/